 Yes, personalised medicine is proving to be the way to go, and also I presume, supported by lifestyle change?

 That is always in the background – one of things that I strongly support.
-I turn to parents all the time, and say they have actually have a lot more information that all the medical groups put together.
-When parents have a child who is type 1 diabetic and the years go by, they individually calibrate what ’s good for the kid, what’s not good for the kid, what aggravates the condition what fits well.
+I tell parents all the time that they have actually have a lot more information that all the medical groups put together.
+When parents have a child who is type 1 diabetic and the years go by, they individually calibrate what ’s good and not good for the kid, what aggravates the condition, what fits well.
 They know best.

-There are no two kids who get the same diet, but the longer the parents follow what works, the better they fit the diet to their kids, when the kids grow up they follow this on their own.
+There are no two kids who get the same diet, but the longer the parents follow what works, the better they fit the diet to their kids.
+And when the kids grow up they follow this on their own.
 They are very responsible individuals, very aware of themselves.

-Oh yes, completely!
 In diabetes, the pancreas in this disease is suffering an attack, an assault; the pancreas is injured.
-These spherical entities, the islets, are actually destroyed by high levels of glucose; they are sensitive in ways that mean they can actually expire if someone has a lot of glucose.
+High levels of glucose destroy these spherical entities, the islets.
+They are sensitive in ways that mean they can actually expire if someone has a lot of glucose.

 Carbohydrates – consider them macromolecules of a lot of sugar – actually burden the system, especially for someone with type 1 diabetes.
 Carbohydrates force the pancreas to work harder.
 I will never say something like reduce (carbohydrates) to zero percent anything.
 We have never been designed to survive on earth with diets that contain zero percent anything, just moderation and common sense.
 It make intuitive sense to keep carbohydrates down.

 Can AAT treatment help type 2 diabetics as well?